-Adapted from American novelist Chuck Palahniuk’s 1996 book of the same name, ‘Fight Club’ stars Edward Norton as the unnamed narrator, who is unhappy with his white-collar job.
-He is immensely disturbed by the consumerist ways of the society and starts to rot in his own misery until he meets the charismatic Tyler Durden, essayed by Brad Pitt.
+Adapted from American novelist Chuck Palahniuk’s 1996 book of the same name, ‘Fight Club’ stars, Edward Norton, as the unnamed narrator, who is unhappy with his white-collar job.
+He is immensely disturbed by the consumerist ways of society and starts to rot in his own misery until he meets the charismatic Tyler Durden, essayed by Brad Pitt.
 Rest of the movie follows the two men as they form a “fight club” to challenge the societal rules.
 But things go out of hand when one starts to question one’s own sanity.
-Directed by David Fincher and written by Jim Uhls, ‘Fight Club’ is seasoned to boasts an ending which blew the viewers’ mind.
+Directed by David Fincher and written by Jim Uhls, ‘Fight Club’ is seasoned to boast an ending that blew the viewers’ minds.
 A commercial and critical failure at its time of release, the film has grown on to become a celebrated work and launched Fincher’s celebrated career in Hollywood.

 Read More: Movies Like Fight Club